 - Sorghum is the primary ingredient of the most popular spirit on earth (Chinese baijiu, with over 1.1 billion cases sold last year).

-- We've been making technology investments in the American sorghum supply chain since 2012, and those investments have resulted in our ability to produce sorghum's "rare and delicate sugars" with unprecedented efficiency in terms of both volume and cost.
+- We've been making substantial technology investments in the sorghum seed to bottle supply chain since 2012.
+Those investments have gained us a royalty free license to the Sorghum Production technology used to plant, harvest, extract, clarify and dehydrate the "rare and delicate sugars" with unprecedented efficiency in terms of both volume and cost.

 - America's sorghum growers, through the National Sorghum Producers & United Sorghum Checkoff Program, and at the grassroots level, are lining up behind our effort.

 Call us cocky, or arrogant or simply crazy.
 But we believe: 1) the global economic potential for a new American Whiskey made from sorghum is near limitless and 2) if we can capitalize on that economic potential, we have intellectual property protection in place and control the strategic choke points along the supply chain, which will deter potential competitors.

 Should that vision become reality, the result?
 A new American whiskey which will forever change the whiskey market.
 And a new, high value add cash market, forever improving the life of America's sorghum growers.

 You can help us leave our footprint on the world.
 Join us and our nearly 38,000 Facebook fans in the Sorgho Whiskey Revolution.
 Help us get to the next level by investing your hard earned dollars.
 And if you appreciate great American whiskey, try Sorgho–we're confident you'll become a loyal customer, an advocate and a brand ambassador spreading the word of this revolutionary new American whiskey–James F.C.
 Hyde Sorgho Whiskey–a whiskey like no other.